Below is a list of the top 11 (1 bonus) black male falsetto singers you deserve to know:

 Russell Allen Thompkins – Falsetto Black Male Singers

-Russel is an American singer of soul who was born on the 21st March 1951.
-He is renown for being the original lead singer of The Stylistics, which was a vocal group between 1968 and 1974.
+Russel is an American singer of soul who was born on the 21st of March, 1951.
+He is renowned for being the original lead singer of The Stylistics, which was a vocal group between 1968 and 1974.
 Russel was also known for his countertenor, tenor, and his very admirable falsetto vocals.
-The group released 12 singles that charted on the Billboards R & B singles between 1971 and 1974
+The group released 12 singles that charted on Billboards R & B singles between 1971 and 1974

 Prince – Falsetto Black Male Singers

 Born on 7th June 1958, Prince Rogers Nelson was an American multi-instrumentalist, record producer, singer-songwriter, actor, director, and record producer.
 Prince was fluid in terms of the genres he did and mostly played all the instruments in his recordings.
 No one else was able to inculcate falsetto across as many genres as Prince.

 Prince made a name for himself with his androgynous persona that was accompanied by his wide vocal range.
 This included a falsetto like no other with high-pitched screams.
 He died in April 2016.